Chitin synthase

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-N-acetyl-D-glucosamine:chitin 4-beta-N-acetylglucosaminyl-transferase.
 Other names in common use include chitin-UDP N-acetylglucosaminyltransferase, chitin-uridine diphosphate acetylglucosaminyltransferase, chitin synthetase, and trans-N-acetylglucosaminosylase.
 This enzyme participates in aminosugars metabolism.

 Production

 Chitin Synthase is manufactured in the rough endoplasmic reticulum of fungi as the inactive form, zymogen.
 The zymogen is then packaged into chitosomes in the golgi apparatus.
 Chitosomes bring the zymogen to the hyphal tip of a mold or yeast cell membrane.
 Chitin synthase is placed into the interior side of the cell membrane and then activated.

+Inhibition

+Benzoylurea as well as other insecticides act as insect growth regulators by inhibiting this enzyme and thus preventing the formation of chitin.
+They are in IRAC mode of action groups 10, 15 and 16.